Two-thirds of small businesses are confident of increased turnover in 2022

 Emma Jones, Founder of Enterprise Nation, said: “Small businesses haven’t just bounced back this year - they’ve bounced forward.
 As we enter the new year with continued uncertainty, it’s encouraging to see so many businesses confident about what’s in store.”

-To help small businesses take flight in 2022, Starling Bank partnered with business expert Della Hudson for a series of Flying Lessons, which can be found here.
+To help small businesses take flight in 2022, Starling Bank partnered with business expert Della Hudson for a series of Flying Lessons.